Skip to Content

 19. Enjoy The Area In A Tlingit Canoe

-The tour includes a tour of “Yaakw Kahidi,” or the canoe shed.
-You’ll learn some words from the Tlingit native language, hear stories of their culture, and listen to their drumming.
+The excursion includes a tour of “Yaakw Kahidi,” or the canoe shed.
+You’ll learn some Tlingit native words, hear stories of their culture, and listen to their drumming.

 20. Take An ATV Expedition

-The 2.5 hr tour drives along dirt trails through the canopied forest.
-With ocean and valley views, and narration on the area, you’ll immerse yourself in the beauty of the isle and come away knowing part of its history.
+The 2.5 hr. tour drives along dirt trails in the canopied forest, with ocean and valley views.
+With narration on the area, you’ll immerse yourself in the beauty of the isle and come away knowing part of its history.

 Icy Strait Point is all about the outdoors.
 Travelers are often captivated by the natural beauty of Chichagof Island.
 If you find Icy Strait Point too commercialized, head to the village of Hoonah to see authentic Alaska.